 A Duke alumnus with a bachelor's degree in economics, Mr. Hassell also earned an M.B.A. from the New York University Stern School of Business.

-Mr. Hassell is on the Boards of Directors of BNY Mellon and Comcast.
-In addition, he is on the Board of Lincoln Center and Board of Visitors of Columbia University Medical Center .
-He is also a member of The Financial Services Forum and Business Council and is Vice Chairman of Big Brothers Big Sisters of New York.
+Mr. Hassell is on the Boards of Directors of Comcast Corporation and MetLife.
+In addition, he is on the Board of Lincoln Center.
+He is Vice Chairman of Big Brothers Big Sisters of New York.

 Mr. Hassell was elected to the Duke University Board of Trustees in 2011.
-He currently serves on the Executive Committee, Resources Committee and The Future of Central Campus Strategic Task Force, and chairs the Audit and Compliance Committee.
+He currently chairs the Resources Committee and serves as a member of the Executive Committee and the Audit and Compliance Committee.